by: Kevin Chung

 Marketing has a bad reputation in the art world.
 When you hear the word marketing you might think about a sleazy salesman or an ad that has nothing to do with the product.
 The fact is marketing has been given a bad name.

 We live in a world where marketing is shoved in our faces.
 Commercials are selling us things we don’t want to buy.
 Radio ads tout products we don’t need.
 Magazine ads show us the lives we aren’t living.

 The good news is, marketing is changing.
 We no longer need to rely on TV, radio, or print ads to promote our work.
-We our shifting from pushing things in front of people to pulling them towards us.
+We are shifting from pushing things in front of people to pulling them towards us.

 What does this mean?
 In the past, we needed to rely on the gatekeepers to get our work in front of people.
 We went to a gallery or a music studio or a book publisher to put our work in front of the masses.
 Our work was pushed in front of people.
-Since the rise of the internet, we have realized the power of relationships, not only in our daily lives, but in our businesses too.
+Since the rise of the internet, we have realized the power of relationships, not only in our daily lives but in our businesses too.

 The method of marketing to the masses is fading.
-Instead we are seeing companies provide value to their customers.
+Instead, we are seeing companies provide value to their customers.
 Through social media, companies are now trying to start conversations with their customers.
 Companies want to figure out what the exact needs of their customers are and how they can help them.

 This is what you need to do too.
 You need to build strong relationships with your customers.
 This doesn’t mean throwing a picture of your art up on Facebook and hoping people comment on it or like it.
 It means finding out why they buy YOUR art and starting a conversation around it.